Datasources

 How to Add a Datasource

-- Log in to the Admin UI.
+- Log in to the StrongDM Admin UI.

-- Click create.
+- Click Add datasource.

-Basic Datasource properties
+Basic datasource properties

 Property | Description | Requirement |